All Episodes

 Yeah, great to be with you.

-Rush will be back tomorrow for open line Friday.
+Rush will be back tomorrow for Open Line Friday.

-So this is the this is great this is great news.
+So this is great news.

-Let's uh go to Tom in Manhattan.
+Let's go to Tom in Manhattan.

-Tom, thanks uh for waiting.
+Tom, thanks for waiting.

-Uh Tom in Dictator choked Manhattan.
+Tom in Dictator choked Manhattan.

 We tried to go to him earlier, but we got a lot of heavy breathing.